Exopandora/WorldHandler/README.md

 **Q:** Can i add this to my modpack ?
 **A:** Yes, as long as you give credit

+# Support #

+Only the latest game version will be supported and updated with new features

 # License #